author avatar Rachel Chang, Psy.D.

 Trichotillomania is the recurrent and hard-to-control pulling out of one’s hair.
 The pulling occurs most commonly from the scalp, eyebrows, and eyelids, but it may occur from other regions of the body.
 People with trichotillomania often describe experiencing an overwhelming urge to pull their hair.
 This makes the behavior very difficult to control.

 Many people with trichotillomania think that they should be able to stop this habit with their willpower alone.
 Therefore, they feel embarrassed that they have difficulty stopping the hair pulling.
-Hair loss from the repetitive hair pulling may also lead to further social isolation and distress.
+Hair loss from the repetitive hair pulling can also lead to social isolation and distress.
 The good news is that there are effective treatments for this condition.
-We will go over the best treatment options below.

 Trichotillomania Treatment Options